 - Keep it simple and uncluttered by avoiding jargon and unnecessary details that add ambiguity.

-- Organize your thoughts and structure them easily for understanding.
+- Organize and structure thoughts for easy understanding.

 - Use precise words and eliminate clutter.

-- Match your message to the listener’s knowledge, context, and style for easy comprehension.
+- Match the message to the listener’s knowledge, context, and style for easy comprehension.

 3. Emotional intelligence

-Emotional intelligence strengthens collaboration by being empathetic, respectful, and mindful towards one’s own emotions and others as well.
+Emotional intelligence strengthens collaboration by being empathetic, respectful, and mindful towards one’s own emotions and those of others as well.

 Having emotional intelligence is fundamental for collaborative teams.
 This helps them be mindful of others’ feelings, navigate sensitive discussions thoughtfully, and respond with empathy rather than reacting impulsively.

-This skill is crucial to building collaboration, as it creates a supportive culture where everyone demonstrates mutual respect for each other, even if opinions differ.
+This skill is crucial to fostering collaboration, as it creates a supportive culture where everyone demonstrates mutual respect, even when opinions differ.
 Also, everyone feels safe to speak openly without fear of judgment.

 To improve emotional intelligence: